- SAP’s TCO is always the highest of any application in any category in which SAP competes.

 When I am often told about the reasons for decisions to go with software that I am familiar with.
 The logic often does not seem to make sense.
-This is the primary approach of the major consulting firms. that are more focused on maximizing their bottom line than in actual software selection.
+This is the primary approach of the major consulting firms.
+That is they are more focused on maximizing their bottom line than in actual software selection.

 The main comparison points of enterprise software are the TCO and the application’s functionality.
 Companies look for solutions from vendors that they are already working with.
 Then allow the issue of integration to play a primary decision-making role.
 They ignore TCO (most tend to make decisions without knowing the estimated TCO).
 Instead of focusing more on initial software acquisition cost.
 And then de-emphasize the functionality comparison between applications.